ARE WE AGREED?

 Therefore we "desire that ye might be filled with the knowledge of his will in all wisdom and spiritual understanding, that ye might walk worthy of the Lord unto all pleasing."

 Please study all this carefully; for we are going to call your attention to some things that the Lord has said, so that you may agree with him, and walk with him safely and securely.

 Alonzo Trevier Jones

-Yes, we going to call your attention in this website to some things the Lord has said so that you may agree with him and walk with him.
+Yes, we are going to call your attention in this website to some things the Lord has said so that you may agree with him and walk with him safely and securely.